 Announcing Extension of Partnership with Five Community Foundations Advancing Arts Across Massachusetts

 Next three years will focus on implementing ambitious plans and expanding successful early efforts, with $5 million in new support from Barr, and partners’ commitments to collectively raise more than $1 million in new local arts philanthropy.

-This article was originally published in the Viewpoint section of the Boston Business Journal on September 27, 2017.
+This article was originally published in the Opinion section of The Boston Globe on June 6, 2019.